Evidence for profile changes in PSR J1713+0747 using the uGMRT: Observations and data reduction

 \section{Observations and data reduction}

 PSR J1713+0747 was observed with the uGMRT \citep{Gupta+2017} as part of the Indian Pulsar Timing Array \cite[InPTA:][]{JoshiAB+18} observing program before and after the profile change event reported here, as well as via a Director's Discretionary Time (DDT) project after the event.
-The InPTA observations were carried out using two sub-arrays of 10 and 15 antennae at 300$-$500 MHz (Band 3) and 1260$-$1460 MHz (Band 5) respectively.
-While the antennae in both the arrays were phased before forming a sum, Band 3 data were also coherently dedispersed to the known dispersion measure (DM) of the pulsar using a real-time pipeline \citep{DeGupta2016}. {A simultaneous coverage of such a large frequency span (300$-$1460 MHz) is a unique feature of the uGMRT observations.} In addition, single-band observations at 550$-$750 MHz (Band 4) and Band 3 were carried out on some of the epochs allocated in the DDT project.
-All observations used 200 MHz bandwidth with 256/128 and 1024 sub-bands at Bands 3 and 5, respectively.
+The InPTA observations were carried out using two sub-arrays of 10 and 15 antennae at 300$-$500 MHz (Band 3) and 1260$-$1460 MHz (Band 5), respectively.
+The two frequency bands were covered in a single observing session simultaneously.
+While the antennae in both the arrays were phased before forming a sum, Band 3 data were also coherently dedispersed to the known dispersion measure (DM) of the pulsar using a real-time pipeline \citep{DeGupta2016}.
+Simultaneous coverage of such widely separated frequency bands is a unique feature of the uGMRT observations.
+In addition, single-band observations at Band 3 were carried out on some of the epochs allocated in the DDT project.
+All observations used 200 MHz bandwidth.
+This bandwidth was split into 256 and 128 sub-bands (before and after MJD 59348, respectively) for Band 3 and 1024 sub-bands for Band 5 observations, respectively.

-The time-series data were recorded using the GMRT Wide-band Backend \citep[GWB:][]{Reddy+2017} together with the timestamp at the start of the observation with a sampling time of 5/10 $\mu$s and 40 $\mu$s at Bands 3 and 5 respectively.
+The time-series data were recorded using the GMRT Wide-band Backend \citep[GWB:][]{Reddy+2017} together with the timestamp at the start of the observation with a sampling time of 10 $\mu$s (before MJD 59348) and 5 $\mu$s (after MJD 59348) at Band 3, and 40 $\mu$s at Bands 5.
 The raw time-series were further reduced to \texttt{Timer} format \citep{vanStratenBailes2011} using the \texttt{pinta} pipeline \citep{Susobhanan+2021}.
-Further analysis was carried out using widely used pulsar software \texttt{PSRCHIVE} \citep{Hotan+2004}.
+Further analysis was carried out using the widely-used pulsar software \texttt{PSRCHIVE} \citep{Hotan+2004}.
 The time-series were folded using pulsar ephemeris derived from the IPTA Data Release 2 \citep[IPTA DR2:][]{Perera+2019}.
 Out of the two radio-frequency mitigation methods available in \texttt{pinta}, we exclusively use \texttt{RFIClean} \citep{Maan+2020} in this work.